gaehlerm/SoftwareEngineering/README.md

 reader.read_file(filename)
 ```

-Delaying the decision to resolve the string would be a bad idea.
+Delaying the decision would require you to pass around the string instead, which is bad practice as we'll see in the section on strings [chapter Data types].
 Switch case selections should always be resolved as soon as possible.
 There will be one place in your code where the user (or you) selects the kind of database he wants to use.
 Create the corresponding reader object right away.
 Dependency injection is the way to do it and it prevents you from writing really bad code.

 DI is very similar to the strategy design pattern.
 The main difference being what you want to achieve.
 DI is mostly used for testing, meanwhile the strategy pattern is generally used to allow the user to make a selection at run time.